yachoukh/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

     ![Screenshot of the Azure Migrate 'Servers' blade, showing the Azure Migrate: Server Assessment tool for the selected subscription and resource group.](Images/Exercise1/servers.png)

+#### Task summary <!-- omit in toc -->

+In this task you created an Azure Migrate project, selecting the built-in tools for assessment and migration.

 ### Task 2: Deploy the Azure Migrate appliance

 In this task, you will deploy and configure the Azure Migrate appliance in the on-premises Hyper-V environment.
 This appliance communicates with the Hyper-V server to gather configuration and performance data about your on-premises VMs.